astridx/meinblog/content/posts/joomla/11joomla-konfiguration.en.md

 Are there things you plan to offer configurable?
 Then this part is important for you.
 Here I show you how to add a configuration to your component in the Joomla typical way.
 We create the global configuration for our component!<!-- \index{configuration (global)} -->

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t8...t9)[^github.com/astridx/boilerplate/compare/t8...t9] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t8...t9)[^github.com/astridx/boilerplate/compare/t8...t9] and copy these changes into your development version.

 ## Step by step